jwill9999/llama3.2/README.md

 <br>

-A FastAPI service that interfaces with Ollama to provide a REST API for the Llama 3.2 model.
+A FastAPI service that provides a comprehensive interface for Llama 3.2, featuring document processing, vector store integration, and a web UI.

 ## Features

 - REST API for text generation with Llama 3.2
+- Document processing and embedding support
+- Vector store integration with ChromaDB
+- Open WebUI interface for easy interaction
 - Docker container for easy deployment
 - Integration with Ollama for model management